 Hans hesitated for a second, then forced a wide grin to appear.
 He withdrew the paper and headed for the stairs.

 His girlfriend's building was several blocks around.
-There were Nazis all around.
+There were spies all around.
 He hadn't mentioned to Pieter or the doctor that his girlfriend did indeed live in the suburb of Eindhoven - in the suburb next to the airfield.
 She lived within two blocks of the barbed wire that surrounded it.

 After a brisk walk, he got to the entrance.
 There was another guard at the door.
 Unlike the previous guard, he was alone, but he also had a rifle strapped across his paper.